juho-creator/Calendar2Onenote/README.md

 6. **Sync Google Calendar**: Authorize access to fetch Google Calendar events.

-7. **Generate Scheduler**: Input the target year in the terminal to create a OneNote notebook with 12 monthly sections, automatically organizing events by date within each section.
-This may take 5-10 minutes.
+7. **Generate Scheduler**: Input the target year in the terminal to create a OneNote notebook with 12 monthly sections, automatically organizing events.
+This takes 5-10 minutes.
 <br>

 ### Subsequent Use (When logged in)